rppicomidi/pio_midi_uart_lib/README.md

 7. In your application main loop, add messages to send by calling `pio_midi_uart_write_tx_buffer()` and then call `pio_midi_uart_drain_tx_buffer()` to kick off a new transmission.

+# Sample program
+The [midi-multistream2usbdev](https://github.com/rppicomidi/midi-multistream2usbdev) project demonstrates creating two bi-directional
+MIDI ports and 4 MIDI OUT only ports.

 # TODO and possible future features
-- Need to publish an example program that uses this library.
-- If there is a feature request for it, add an API to handle more MIDI TX than MIDI RX or vice versa.
-For example, you may only need one MIDI IN, but you need seven MIDI OUT.
-It should be possible, but it is much more work.
+- If there is a feature request for it, add an API to handle more MIDI IN than MIDI OUT.